 You can see all aliases associated with a user on the User detail page under the Aliases tab.

-Under the Defaults tab you can set a preferred domain and integration for future merge suggestions.
-The merge suggestion tool looks for your company domain first if no company name is found, it looks to your preferred Integration.
+Under the Defaults tab, set a preferred domain and preferred integration for future merge suggestions.
+The merge suggestion tool looks for your company domain first.
+If no company name is found, it looks to your preferred Integration.

-In the bottom section you can also adjust the following merge suggestion configurations:
+In the bottom section you can also adjust the following merge suggestion and auto merge configurations:

-Exclude common words and emails from matching - You can edit the defaults and add any that are specific to your account.
+Exclude common words and emails from matching.
+You can edit the defaults and add any that are specific to your account.
+Make sure the toggle is on to exclude parameters based on the specified words.

 Exclude first name matches - This can be helpful if there are multiple users that use the name “Chris” or “John”.